planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-Now that we know the name of the style, we can view the style’s code.
+Now that we know the name of the style, we can view the style's code.
 Click on the Styles link, under Data on the left side of the page.

 Click on the style name as determined above.